neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 # zfs send zroot/jails/base/13.1-RELEASE-template@gold | zfs receive zroot/jails/thinjail0/data
 ```

-And create the mountpoint location where the two parts of the jail will be mounted:
+Next, create the mountpoint location where the two parts of the jail will be mounted:

 ```console
 # zfs create zroot/jails/.mountpoints; mkdir /usr/local/jails/.mountpoints/thinjail0
 ```

-Each thin jail needs an `fstab` file with instructions to layer the thin jail on top of the read-only base jail.
+Each thin jail also needs an `fstab` file with instructions to layer the thin jail on top of the read-only base jail.
 Create the file `/usr/local/jails/thinjail0/fstab` as follows:

+#### `fstab`

 ```fstab
 /usr/local/jails/base/13.1-RELEASE-base  /usr/local/jails/.mountpoints/thinjail0  nullfs  ro  0   0